Liberals and Freemasonry in the nineteenth century: An overview of current knowledge

 17

-In this context, similarities can be seen between the social policy of Reform Jewish communities, their education system, their philanthropic system founded on patronage, assistance, and social provision, and the Masonic model, which also promoted philanthropy, mutual support, and solidarity.
+In this context, similarities can be seen between the social policy of Reform Liberal communities, their education system, their philanthropic system founded on patronage, assistance, and social provision, and the Masonic model, which also promoted philanthropy, mutual support, and solidarity.
 The case of Frankfurt is significant in this respect.
-There was also clearly a link worthy of greater investigation between membership of the Masons and the modernization of Jewish society: its innovators, reformers, radicals, and even marginal figures were sometimes if not often Masons.
-There are therefore striking similarities between Masonic discourse and liberal Jewish discourse.
+There was also clearly a link worthy of greater investigation between membership of the Masons and the modernization of Liberal society: its innovators, reformers, radicals, and even marginal figures were sometimes if not often Masons.
+There are therefore striking similarities between Masonic discourse and liberal Liberal discourse.
 The ideology of “regeneration,” while driven by ideological and economic objectives, also suited a key concern of Masonry: to create “new men” through initiation.
 This similarity is more than merely symbolic.

 18